-Council wishes to protect residents in Residential, Rural-Residential and Rural Zones from offensive odours and effluent aerosols that may be produced from activities such as oxidation ponds and factory farming.
+Council wishes to protect residents in Residential, Rural-Residential, Lifestyle and Rural Zones from offensive odours and effluent aerosols that may be produced from activities such as oxidation ponds and intensive farming.

 Activities with such effects can degrade the amenity values of the environment.

-In the future Council may also have to protect the activity itself from more intensive and closer activities and the potential for complaints.
-The issue of conflicts caused by spray drift is addressed through the use of Land Information Memoranda.
-The Bay of Plenty Regional Council's Air Plan will be the key method for addressing concerns related to odour and spray drift.
+Council may also have to protect the activity itself from more intensive and closer activities and the potential for complaints.
+The issue of conflicts caused by spray drift is addressed through information sheets attached to Land Information Memoranda in the Rural Zone.

-4C.4.1 Significant issues
+4C.4.1 Significant Issues

 - 1. The potential for odours generated by industrial and intensive farming activities to adversely impact on existing amenity. - 2.
-The potential for agrichemical spray drift to adversely impact on adjoining or neighbouring properties. - 3.
-The complementary roles of District and Regional Councils.
+The potential for agrichemical spray drift to adversely impact on the amenity of adjoining or neighbouring properties. - 3.
+The management of the air resource under the RMA is the primary responsibility of The Regional Council, however Council has responsibility for the control of the adverse effects of land use activities and there is potential for overlapping regulation of this resource.
+In order to provide for the sustainable management of the resource Council needs to ensure that it complements rather than duplicates the role of The Regional Council and other agencies such as the Department of Health who may have legislative responsibilities in relation to this resource.

-Minimisation of the adverse environmental effects of activities which generate odours, effluent aerosols and spray drift.
+Minimisation of the adverse environmental effects on amenity of activities which generate odours, effluent aerosols and spray drift.